 In other salient Vedic rites from Mithila, the ladies from Ramya?s family performed the ritual, Chumavan, where they blessed the new couple.
 The men blessed Ramya and Bhavin with doorvakshata (rice & grass petals) while chanting shloka in Sanskrit.

 The groom was welcomed by Ramya?s mother, Deepa, while Ramya was escorted by her father, Brajendra, to the vivaah mandap.

 A heart-warming tradition of laabaa (rice-puffs) dispersion was jointly performed by Ramya and her brother, Abhishek.

 Traditional melodious folk songs from Mithila were sung during the wedding.

-The two day destination wedding had four major events namely mehndi, sangeet, wedding and reception.
-We were taking care of the entire candid wedding photography and HD short film of two day affair.
+The two-day destination wedding had four major events namely mehndi, sangeet, wedding and reception.
+We were taking care of the entire candid wedding photography and cinematic wedding short film of a two-day affair.